farhaan-shamsee/AI-ML/README.md

   * it has low bias and low variance
   * it can be identified by looking at the training and testing accuracy

+* The training accuracy and testing accuracy should be close to each other.
+For example, if the training accuracy is 0.9 and the testing accuracy is 0.8, it is a good fit model.
+Like the system is behaving on both training and testing data.
+But if training was low and testing is high, it is an underfit model.
+If training is high and testing is low, it is an overfit model.

+Example: if we did not learn anything but performed well in tests, then it is dangerous.
+Then it means we memorized the training data and did not learn anything.